 The Hazards Of Being A Landlord, And What To Do When Things Go Wrong

 Being a landlord is often seen as a path to passive income and long-term wealth but there are many hazards that can turn a promising investment into a nightmare.
 From problem tenants to maintenance headaches, landlords must be prepared to do more than just collect rent.
-Knowing how to handle problems when they arise is key to protecting your property, your finances—and your sanity!
+Knowing how to handle problems—including when your tenants are farming chickens—is key to protecting your property, your finances, and your sanity!

 The Risk Of Problem Tenants